Thick Forests: Recognising a thick forest

 If $H\notin\sF$, it has a cycle $C$.
-Label any three successive vertices of $C$ with $a$, $b$ and $c$.
-Now label all other vertices in $H$ with $c$.
-If an edge $uv$ in $H$ is labelled $ab$, let $\thksf{uv}\cong\bs{ab}$ in $G$.
-If an edge $uv$ of $H$ is labelled $xc$ for $x\in{a,b}$, we let $\thksf{uv}\cong\bs{xc}$ in $G$.
-Finally if an edge $uv$ of $H$ is labelled $cc$, let $\thksf{uv}$ be a copy edge in $G$.
+Label any three successive vertices of $C$ with \msf a, \msf b and \msf c.
+Now label all other vertices in $H$ with \msf c.
+If an edge $uv$ in $H$ is labelled \msf{ab}, let $\thksf{uv}\cong\bs{ab}$ in $G$.
+If an edge $uv$ of $H$ is labelled $\msf{xc}$ for $\msf x\in\bsf{a,b}$, we let $\thksf{uv}\cong\bs{xc}$ in $G$.
+Finally if an edge $uv$ of $H$ is labelled \msf{cc}, let $\thksf{uv}$ be a copy edge in $G$.
 Now it is clear that $G$ has a proper $q$-colouring if and only if $T$ has a proper $q$-colouring. \end{proof} Thus we have the following.
-Note that the class $\sC$ is not restricted to be hereditary. \begin{thm} If $\sC$ is any class of graphs such that $\sC\not\subseteq\sF$, then counting proper $q$-colourings of graphs in $\thksf\sC$ is complete for {\rm\#P} under {\rm AP}-reducibility. \end{thm} \begin{proof} Follows directly from Lemma~\ref{lem:Nonforests} and \cite[Thm.\,1]{DyGoGJ}. \end{proof} Hence our results for approximately counting colourings of thick forests do not extend to any larger class of thick graphs unless $\mathrm{P}=\mathrm{NP}$.
+Note that the class $\sC$ is not restricted to be hereditary. \begin{thm} If $H\notin\sF$, then counting proper $q$-colourings of graphs in $\thksf H$ is complete for {\rm\#P} under {\rm AP}-reducibility. \end{thm} \begin{proof} Follows directly from Lemma~\ref{lem:Nonforests} and \cite[Thm.\,1]{DyGoGJ}. \end{proof}